|Learn how to plan well, keep members involved, and create real leadership opportunities in your organization and skills in your members.|

 - Ask for any suggestions from the group.
 If no one says anything, start by putting one up yourself.
 That usually starts people off.

-- When you are finished, ask the group if they agree with these Ground Rules and are willing to follow them.
-Make sure you get folks to actually say "Yes" out loud.
-It makes a difference!
+- When you are finished, check in with the group to be sure they agree with these Ground Rules and are willing to follow them.

 Facilitating a meeting or planning session